Shah-Priyanshu/Handwriting-OCR-Data-Collector/README.md

 ### Sanitization

 The application includes a sanitization function that scans through the saved images and deletes blank or invalid images to ensure only valid samples are kept.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.